To book Lindsay Herbert please contact your JLA Agent.

 With a focus on the real-world of customers and workforces, Lindsay examines the five critical stages of digital transformation.
 Dealing with and embracing innovation and disruption are as much a matter of strategy and culture as they are about understanding what technology can achieve.
 Lindsay delivers examples and cautionary lessons in how the digital can add customer value and free up people to collaborate, innovate and focus on the human aspects of their job, but only when allowed to by internal structures.

 Amongst Lindsay’s projects and inventions for IBM has been the Instant Checkout, a groundbreaking system that reads what items have been bought without individually scanning them, and then enables quick, secure payment.
 The project garnered international media attention and is an example of how technology, rather than potentially replacing workers, frees them to focus on the human aspects of work, interacting with customers and reacting quickly to issues such as fluctuations in stock and footfall.

-With revealing insights into the commercial applications, myths and limitations of technologies such as AI and blockchain, Lindsay looks at how they can radically change the world for work.
-Digital transformation can enable staff to drive change and free them up to have more ideas and focus on the human aspects to their jobs.
-However it can also mislead and be imposed because businesses believe they need to be seen to be innovative, rather than understanding what it really means.
+With revealing insights into the applications, myths and limitations of technologies, Lindsay looks at how they can radically change the world of work.
+Successful transformations rest on identifying the right problems.
+It can enable staff to drive change and free them up to have more ideas.
+But it can also mislead when businesses believe they need to be seen to be innovative, rather than understanding what it really means.

 © Copyright 2024 JLA.
 All rights reserved.